doongwong2/studious-succotash/README.md

 231 - Power of Two
 268 - Missing Number
 201 - Bitwise AND of Numbers Range
 997 - Find the Town Judge
+787 - Cheapest Flights Within K Stops